james-cole/manifold-lab/content/authors/francesca_biondo/_index.md

 education:
   courses:
-#  - course: PhD in Artificial Intelligence
- #   institution: Stanford University
- #  year: 2012
   - course: PhD in Cognitive Neuroscience
    institution: University of Cambridge (MRC Cognition and Brain Sciences Unit)
     year: 2018
   - course: MSc in Neuroscience and Neuropsychology